dmolitor/beautiful-jekyll/_posts/pvec.md

+---
+layout: post
-# Parallel Vectorization in R
+title: Parallel Vectorization in R
+subtitle: Excerpt from Soulshaping by Jeff Brown
+cover-img:
+thumbnail-img:
+share-img:
+tags: [R, Parallel Computing]
+---

 Something you learn pretty early on with R is that vectorization of functions is valuable, both for code optimization and ease-of-use.
 It's often easier (at least for me) to prototype a function for a single-element use case and then vectorize after the fact.
 The following will discuss the importance of combining vectorization and speed